Diamond Head, Oahu

 The trail, built by the U.S. Army in 1906, includes 271 steps and a spiral staircase that leads to the observation post at the summit.

 Make sure you bring water, a hat, your camera and sunscreen.

-You must make it a point to climb to the top of Diamond Head.
-The Views of Waikiki Beach and further afeild is well worth the climb.
+I definitely recommend you make it a point to climb to the top of Diamond Head.
+The Views of Waikiki Beach and further afield is well worth the climb.
 I have done this climb twice and every single time I make it to the top I rejoice because of the sheer beauty of the island.

 Diamond Head, a familiar icon of the Hawaiian islands, can be easily glimpsed from many parts of Waikiki.
 As we splashed in the waters of Kahana-moku Beach or traveled the highway to other destinations we could see this huge chunk of lava reposing above the city.

 We were hoping to catch a cab to its interior, then hike the steep trail to the top but there were so many other sites we wanted to see that we never did it.
 However, here are some tips to remember if you DO have the opportunity--take plenty of water, begin your hike in the early morning and don't forget sunblock.

 You should have a phenomenal view of Waikiki from this high perch!